opnxj/superallowlist/README.md

-# Superwhitelist
+# SuperwhitelistERC20

-## Overview

-This repo contains the design and implementation of an ERC-20 token with blacklist and "superwhitelist" functionality.
-The contract allows for the management of a blacklist and a superwhitelist, with transfers being restricted based on those lists.
-The contract also includes an owner role that's responsible for managing the blacklist and superwhitelist, while addresses on the superwhitelist have immunity from being blacklisted.
+**SuperwhitelistERC20** is an abstract contract that extends [Solmate's ERC20](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC20.sol) implementation and adds blacklist/superwhitelist functionality.
+It allows for the management of a superwhitelist, which grants immunity from being blacklisted, and a blacklist, which restricts transfers involving blacklisted addresses.

 ## Features